 Library sessions are planned to complement topics, class teaching, teach research skills and encourage reading for pleasure.
-This term we will be exploring the poetry sections and listening to each other’s favourite poems and rhyming stories.
+This term we will be 'Sharing a Story' towards our class targets for World Book Day.

 Children in Reception and Key Stage 1 may borrow one book at a time; children in Key Stage 2 may borrow up to two books.
 Books may be borrowed for up to two weeks and must then be renewed.